 Hitman tied to high-profile Baton Rouge killing found dead in Angola prison cell

-ANGOLA - Officials are investigating the death of an inmate at the State Penitentiary in Angola.
+ANGOLA - A killer who was set to testify against a Baton Rouge business man who allegedly hired him to carry out a murder plot back in 2015 was found dead in his prison cell Friday morning.

-WBRZ learned Friday that the West Feliciana Coroner's Office is in the "early stages" of investigating the death, which involved someone being held at the Louisiana prison.
+WBRZ first reported the West Feliciana Coroner's Office was investigating the death at the Angola prison Friday morning.

-The Department of Corrections later identified the inmate as Tyler Ashpaugh, who took a plea deal about four years ago in a murder-for-hire case out of Baton Rouge.
+The Department of Corrections confirmed hours later that inmate Tyler Ashpaugh was found unresponsive in his cell around 6:43 a.m. while a guard was making routine rounds.
+Angola staff tried to administer life-saving aid, but Ashpaugh was soon pronounced dead at the prison infirmary, according to a statement from prison officials.

+Ashpaugh, 28, had admitted to his role in killing Taherah Ghassemi, the ex-wife of the accused mastermind, Hamid Ghassemi.
+Ashpaugh reportedly carried out the killing with the two others, Skyler Williams and Daniel Richter.
+All three of the accused hitmen were from Livingston Parish.

 An East Baton Rouge Parish pretrial inmate being housed at Louisiana State Penitentiary has died at the prison today.
 Tyler Ashpaugh was found unresponsive in his single-man cell around 6:43 this morning.
 While making routine rounds, correctional officers ordered Ashpaugh to the cell bars.
 When he failed to respond, staff opened the cell, found Ashpaugh unresponsive, and immediately initiated life saving measures.
 Prison EMS transported Ashpaugh to the Louisiana State Penitentiary infirmary, where treatment continued and he was eventually pronounced dead.